translate/pootle/docs/developers/releasing.rst

 Let people know that there is a new version:

 #.
 Announce on mailing lists **using plain text** emails using the same text
-   (adjusting what needs to be adjusted) used for the :ref:`Create a release on Github <releasing#create-github-release>` description:
+   (adjusting what needs to be adjusted) used for the :ref:`Github release <releasing#create-github-release>` description:

    - translate-announce@lists.sourceforge.net
    - translate-pootle@lists.sourceforge.net